zeno-ml/zenoml.com/docs/configuration.md

 By default it is `.zeno_cache` in the same directory as the `TOML` file.
 Cache stores preprocesssing and model outputs.

+### `editable`

+Whether users should be able to create/delete/edit slices, folder, and reports.
+If set to false any changes to the frontend will not be saved in the backend.
+Default True. **Optional**

 ### `samples`

 Number of samples to show by default in view.
 Default 30. **Optional**